jrenrut/glacial_basal_energy_balance/docs/index.md

 ### Result

-In this experiment, uplift is faster and the background climate is colder and drier.
-This results in a thinner layer of ice on the mountain, leading to conductive heat flux being dominant.
-The temperature plot shows that the basal temperature remains below the pressure melting temperature on much of the mountain.
-In these cells, the ice is stuck fast to the bedrock and no erosion takes place.
-Thus the peak does not deviat from the uneroded reference.

 <iframe src="experiment_2/mountain_glacial_shielding.html" width="100%" height="600" frameborder="0"></iframe>

+Ice height is noticeably lower in this experiment.
+Only towards the end of the simulation is erosion noticeable around the ELA.
+The peak and most of the higher slopes do not deviate from the uneroded reference.

 <iframe src="experiment_2/flux_glacial_shielding.html" width="100%" height="600" frameborder="0"></iframe>

+Conductive heat flux away from the ice base is observed to be dominant.
+Conductive heat flux is inversely proportional to ice thickness so this is to be expected in a cold, dry climate.

 <iframe src="experiment_2/temp_glacial_shielding.html" width="100%" height="600" frameborder="0"></iframe>

+Basal temperature remains below the pressure melting temperature on much of the mountain, so the ice is frozen to the bed.

 <iframe src="experiment_2/rate_glacial_shielding.html" width="100%" height="600" frameborder="0"></iframe>

 ## Experiment 3 - Reduced Shielding

+This is a more moderate glacial shielding scenario.
+The background climate is slightly warmer and wetter, which will limit conductive heat flux and encourage basal melt.

-### Parameters
+### Parameterization

 #### Tectonic & Climatic